httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Use of this algorithm can be indicated at runtime using the `ecdsa-p256-sha256` value for the `alg` signature parameter.

+### EdDSA using curve edwards25519 {#method-ed25519}

+To sign using this algorithm, the signer applies the `Ed25519` algorithm {{Section 5.1.6 of RFC8032}} with the signer's private signing key and the signature input string ({{create-sig-input}}).
+The signature input string is taken as the input message (`M`) with no pre-hash function.
+The signature is a 64-octet concatenation of `R` and `S` as specified in {{Section 5.1.6 of RFC8032}}, and this is taken as a byte array for the HTTP message signature output used in {{sign}}.

+To verify using this algorithm, the signer applies the `Ed25519` algorithm {{Section 5.1.7 of RFC8032}} using the public key portion of the verification key material (`A`) and the signature input string re-created as described in {{verify}}.
+The signature input string is taken as the input message (`M`) with no pre-hash function.
+The signature to be verified is processed as the 64-octet concatenation of `R` and `S` as specified in {{Section 5.1.7 of RFC8032}}.
+The results of the verification function indicate if the signature presented is valid.

+Use of this algorithm can be indicated at runtime using the `ed25519` value for the `alg` signature parameter.

 ### JSON Web Signature (JWS) algorithms {#method-jose}

 If the signing algorithm is a JOSE signing algorithm from the JSON Web Signature and Encryption Algorithms Registry established by {{RFC7518}}, the